abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 ### Manage app on the server

-Let's see a couple of handy commands to manage and inspect our application on the server.
+Let's see a couple of useful commands to manage and inspect our application on the server.

 Getting list of running containers: